-- Purpose: to measure an athlete's speed and skill in dribbling a basketball - Equipment - Three basketballs (for women's and junior division competitions, a smaller basketball (size 6) of 72.4 centimeters (281⁄2 inches) in circumference and between 510-567 grams (18-20 ounces) in weight may be used as an alternative), four traffic cones, floor tape or chalk, measuring tape and a stopwatch - Description - The athlete begins from behind the start line and between the cones - The athlete starts dribbling and moving when the official signals - The athlete dribbles the ball with one hand for the entire 10 meters (32 feet 9 3/4 inches) - A wheelchair athlete must alternate, taking two pushes followed by two dribbles for legal dribbling - The athlete must cross the finish line between the cones and must pick up the basketball to stop the dribble - If an athlete loses control of the ball, the clock continues to run.
+- o The athlete begins from behind the start line and between the cones - The athlete starts dribbling and moving when the official signals - The athlete dribbles the ball with one hand for the entire 10 meters (32 feet 9 3/4 inches) - A wheelchair athlete must alternate, taking two pushes followed by two dribbles for legal dribbling - The athlete must cross the finish line between the cones and must pick up the basketball to stop the dribble - o If an athlete loses control of the ball, the clock continues to run.
 The athlete can recover the ball.
 However, if the ball goes outside the two-meter lane, the athlete can either pick up the nearest back-up basketball or recover the errant ball to continue the event